 Why I decided to have my teeth whitened

-I’m one of those people that looks after their teeth religiously: Brushing and flossing twice a day.
+I’m one of those people that look after their teeth religiously: Brushing and flossing twice a day.
 Avoiding excess sugar (I don’t touch fizzy drinks or add sugar to anything).
 Not smoking.
 Not consuming many things that are known for staining teeth, like coffee or red wine (I don’t drink either).
 I go to the dentist for a checkup every year.
 All of these things, as we know, are vital to looking after your teeth – especially as you get older.

 I will say now that I have whitened my teeth before, but it was eight years ago and the effects hadn’t lasted.
 It was a home treatment that I carried out myself over the course of a couple of weeks, and as I was being offered an in-house treatment this time I was very interested to have an almost instant result within the space of an afternoon.